Qualified Income Trusts

 Qualified income trusts arise from the case Miller v.
 Ibarra, 746 F. Supp.
 19 (D. Colo.
 1990).
 Jeannette Miller was representative of the lead plaintiff, who sued the Colorado Department of Social Services.
 The lawsuit sought to change the previous state of affairs in which seniors and people with disabilities could have too much income to qualify for Medicaid, but not enough income to pay for a nursing home.
 The lawsuit succeeded, and “Miller” trusts were born.

 Qualified income trusts are now codified into federal law, at 42 U.S.C.
 1396p(d)(4)(B).
 But the old name stuck.

 Do I need a lawyer to set up a Miller trust?

-You may be able to create a Miller trust yourself using a template put out by the state, but what if you don’t do it correctly?
+You may be able to create a QIT / Miller trust yourself using a DMAHS template, but what if you don’t do it correctly?
 Actually setting up and administering a Miller trust is complex and full of thorny issues.
 Banks may not cooperate, the trust may not be established correctly, income might not be directed properly, the trustee might fail to comply with arcane rules– all of which can disqualify you for Medicaid.
 With most nursing homes costing around $10,000 a month, a simple mistake can prove expensive.

-Moreover, Miller trusts often must be coordinated with other components of a Medicaid plan.
-Like other Medicaid laws, Miller Trust law is exceedingly complex, and if you try to do planning yourself you could end up being disqualified for Medicaid for a long time or losing a large chunk of your assets.
+Moreover, QIT’s / Miller trusts often must be coordinated with other components of a Medicaid plan.
+Like other Medicaid laws, Qualified Income Trust (QIT) law is exceedingly complex, and if you try to do planning yourself you could end up being disqualified for Medicaid for a long time or losing a large chunk of your assets.

 For something that important, it’s worth working with knowledgeable counsel.